eldest-daughter/ed-questionnaire/README.md

 Clone the questionnaire source

-    git clone git://github.com/seantis/seantis-questionnaire.git
+    git clone git://github.com/eldest-daughter/ed-questionnaire.git

-You should now have a seantis-questionnaire folder in your apps folder
+You should now have a ed-questionnaire folder in your apps folder

-    cd seantis-questionnaire
+    cd ed-questionnaire

 The next step is to install the questionnaire.

     python setup.py install

-If you are working with seantis-questionnaire from your own fork you may want to use `python setup.py develop` instead, which will save you from running `python setup.py install` every time the questionnaire changes
+If you are working with ed-questionnaire from your own fork you may want to use `python setup.py develop` instead, which will save you from running `python setup.py install` every time the questionnaire changes

 Next up we'll have a look at configuring your basic questionnaire.